-If a child continues to make little or no progress over a sustained period or where he/she continues to work at levels substantially below age expected despite SEN Support, the school involves specialists including those from outside agencies.
+If a child continues to make little or no progress over a sustained period or where they continue to work at levels substantially below age expected despite SEN Support, the school will involve specialists including those from outside agencies.
 The views of parents/carers and the child are considered at all levels of intervention.